bitcraftCoLtd/finite-state-machine/README.md

 ##### Fast redirection

-When you need to change state to another state from within the *OnEnter()* method call, you should not call *PerformAction()*.
+When you need to change state to another state from within the *OnEnter()* method call, you cannot call *PerformAction()*.

-Instead, you can tell the state machine to directly redirect to a given state by setting the *TargetStateToken* property of the *Redirect* property of the event given as parameter.
+Instead, you have to tell the state machine to directly redirect to a given state by setting the *TargetStateToken* property of the *Redirect* property of the event given as parameter.
 Hereafter is an example.

 	public class PaymentBasketState : BasketStateBase
 	{